MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 ## Summary

 Fast Healthcare Interoperability Resources ([FHIR&reg;](https://hl7.org/fhir)) is a new standard for healthcare data interoperability.
-Healthcare data as resources such as `Patient`, `Observation`, `Encounter`, etc., and a REST API is used for querying healthcare data served by a FHIR server.
+Healthcare data is represented as resources such as `Patient`, `Observation`, `Encounter`, etc., and a REST API is used for querying healthcare data served by a FHIR server.
 The FHIR Power Query connector can be used to import and shape data from a FHIR server.

 If you don't have a FHIR server, you can provision the [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis/).

 Release State: General Availability

-Products: Power BI Desktop, Power BI Service (Enterprise Gateway), Dataflows in PowerBI.com (Enterprise Gateway)
+Products: Power BI Desktop, Power BI Service.

 Authentication Types Supported: Anonymous, Azure Active Directory